RaspberryPiFoundation/python-curriculum/en-GB/colourful-creations/index.md

 Using hex colour codes is really flexible but they are hard to remember.

 As you probably already know, a dictionary allows you to look up a word, and see it’s meaning.
-In Python, a dictionary is even more flexible that that - it allows you to map a 'key' to a 'value'.
+In Python, a dictionary is even more flexible that that - it allows you to look up a value for any 'key' in the dictionary.

 Let's create a dictionary to map from human-friendly colour names (keys) to computer-friendly hex codes (values).

 + A dictionary is contained in curly brackets.